Mjz86/C_colon/mcc.md

 - cancelation grantees:

- an error type in the catch scope is either a child of the empty cancelation token type, or its a child of the common violation token or isn't either, for cancelation and violation catches ( a catch with these types) unsafe(ignore-cancelation) and unsafe(ignore-violation) is applied, but otherwise its safe to do in the coroutine, also the catch(throw-value), equivalent to catch(...) in c++ is also unsafe(catch-all-tokens).
+ an error type in the catch scope is either a child of the empty cancelation token type, or its a child of the common violation token or is not either, for cancelation and violation catches ( a catch with these types) unsafe(ignore-cancelation) and unsafe(ignore-violation) is applied, but otherwise its safe to do in the coroutine, also the catch(throw-value), equivalent to catch(...) in c++ is also unsafe(catch-all-tokens).

  so, the c colon libraries can distinguish if the throw is a cancelation or not and do the appropriate safe thing for E: